Spill-App/backend-interview-question/README.md

 ## Notes
 - Uses Apollo Server 3 and AWS SDK v2
 - DynamoDB Local runs in-memory and resets on restart
 - Focused on core functionality for the take-home challenge
+- Includes comprehensive unit and integration tests (see `src/app/services/movieService.test.ts`, `src/app/graphql/resolvers.test.ts`, and typeDefs tests)
+- To run everything locally, you only need Docker (or Docker Compose), Node.js, and pnpm